bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 “Yes, exactly.
 Now - addiction is a horrible thing, I’ve read.”
 He clapped his hand to seal the statement.
 There was no reason for that to be something to argue about.
 “An addict is only an addict, because they are addicted to a substance of some sort.
 That means, that the addict must get it from somewhere, correct?”

-The eyes of the white tower had started to look up, not to get distracted by anything, as they stood in the middle of the streat.
+The eyes of the white tower had started to look up, not to get distracted by anything, as they stood in the middle of the street.
 “Aha” he said after a moment of processing it.

 “And to get the substance, the addict must trade with something, correct?” the wizard continued with a soft voice.